kyma-project/telemetry-manager/docs/user/03-traces.md

 **Remedy**:

-1. Check the `telemetry-trace-collector` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
+1. Check the `telemetry-trace-gateway` Pods for error logs by calling `kubectl logs -n kyma-system {POD_NAME}`.
 Also, check your observability backend to investigate potential causes.
 2. If the backend is limiting the rate by refusing spans, try the options desribed in [Gateway Buffer Filling Up](#gateway-buffer-filling-up).
 3. Otherwise, take the actions appropriate to the cause indicated in the logs.